Why New Year’s Resolutions Fail & What You Should Do InsteadPublished on January 3, 2020 by CreditFresh

 Popular wisdom may imply that you need to turn your back on instant gratification if you want to achieve long term goals.
 By sacrificing pleasures now — i.e., eating that snack or sleeping in — you’re more likely to have a well-balanced diet or chiseled abs later.

-But according to one study, this may not be true.
-Research by Kaitlin Woolley and Ayelet Fishbach shows people are more likely to stick with their goals when they balance long-term rewards with immediate ones.
+But this may not be true.
+People may be more likely to stick with their goals when they balance long-term rewards with immediate ones.

 It’s hard to resist every temptation while you wait for the big pay-off, after all.